Last updated on June 6th, 2023 at 04:04 pm

-The incidents, all taking place in 2016, are some of the early growing pains of autonomous robots entering into more real-world environments.
+The incidents above, all taking place in 2016, are some of the early growing pains of autonomous robots entering into more real-world environments.
 For decades, increasing autonomy has been the trend in the controlled environments of manufacturing.
 On factory lines, where there is no variation in the environment or in the task the robot needs to perform, human workers have been replaced by machines as often as possible.
 In recent years, advances in machine learning have enabled robots to wheel out of those totally-controlled environments into semi-structured realms where things are mostly predictable, but things move around just enough to throw some doubt into the equation.

 New workplaces for today’s autonomous machines are predominantly warehouses.
 There were about 4,000 warehouses that counted robotic workers among its staff in 2018, projected by ABI Research to ramp up to about 50,000 warehouses hosting 4 million commercial robots by 2025.
 Retail environments are also becoming populated with robots.In April, Walmart announced a rollout of Bossa Nova Robotics units to 5,000 of its stores mostly in the domestic U.S. market.
 The steel workhorses will replace lower-level jobs, taking inventory, unloading trucks, sorting merchandise, and cleaning up messes.